When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

 Food containing calcium might help you sleep because a lack of calcium can show up as a factor involved in stress and not being able to relax.

 Magnesium has been recommended by many nutritionists as aiding relaxation of both the body and mind.
 So it’s another mineral to keep in mind when preparing evening meals.

 You can find magnesium in:

 Get your vitamins

-So eating animal proteins, oats, nuts, avocados, bananas (they just keep cropping up!), green vegetables, wholegrains and yeast extract might be worth considering.
+So eating animal proteins, oats, nuts, avocados, bananas, green vegetables and whole grains might be worth considering.

-It’s important to stay hydrated by drinking enough plain water.
+It’s important to stay hydrated by drinking enough water during the day.
 It might not stop you falling asleep, but dehydration can result in lower quality sleep and feeling sleepy the next day.

-But interestingly, the researchers emphasize the importance of drinking plain water as opposed to other liquids.
+But interestingly, researchers emphasize the importance of drinking plain water as opposed to other liquids.